climateinteractive/SDEverywhere/README.md

 Answer a few questions, and within minutes you can have a functional web application that runs your model!

+If you don't have a `config` folder, you can keep all default answers.

+If you have a pre-existing `config` folder, answer "no" to both questions asking to configure a graph and a few sliders to get you started.
+> If you answer "yes" with a pre-existing `config` folder, one of those will add a new graph (with ID "1") to the existing `graphs.csv` file, and another will add a new slider (with ID "1") to the existing `inputs.csv` file.
+The values in the "id" column in those csv files need to be unique, thus you will be getting an error message such as `More than one string with key={a_duplicated_key}`.

 ## Documentation

 Detailed API and usage documentation for each `@sdeverywhere` package can be found in the ["Packages"](#packages) section below.